marcelhuberfoo/docker-arch/README.md

 ## Permissions

-This image provides a user and group `docky` to run programs as if you like.
-It is best used with [`gosu`][gosu], as it allows to handle signals properly within the container.
+This image provides a user and group `docky` to run programs as user `docky`.
+It is best used with [`gosu`][gosu], as it allows to handle signals of the started process properly within the container.

-This means that if you map in a volume, the permissions must allow this user to write to it.
+If you map in a volume, permissions on the host folder must allow user or group `docky` to write to it.
+I recommend adding at least a group `docky` with GID of `654321` to your host system and change the group of the folder to `docky`.
+Don't forget to add your user to the `docky` group.
-This user has a `UID` of `654321` and a `GID` of `654321` which should not interfere with existing ids on regular Linux systems.
-You have to ensure that such a `UID:GID` combination is allowed to write to your mapped volume.
-The easiest way is to add group write permissions for the mapped volume and change the group id of the volume to 654321.
+The user `docky` has a `UID` of `654321` and a `GID` of `654321` which should not interfere with existing ids on regular Linux systems.

 ```bash
 # To give permissions to the entire project directory, do: